How to Fix Apps Not Working on Cellular Data on iOS 18

 7. Remove the SIM Card and Install it Back

 If the issue persists after trying the methods above, I suggest checking your SIM card to make sure it’s inserted correctly.
-Just eject the SIM tray using a needle, inspect the SIM for any damage, and reinsert it carefully.
+Eject the SIM tray using a SIM ejector tool or a paperclip, inspect the SIM for any damage, and reinsert it carefully.
 If that doesn’t work, try using another SIM card to see if the problem is related to the card itself.

 8. Ensure Cellular Data is Not Restricted

-If there is some unrest, like a protest or violent demonstration, happening nearby, the local authorities might temporarily shut down cellular services in your area.
+If there’s unrest, such as a protest or violent demonstration nearby, local authorities might temporarily shut down cellular services in your area.
 When that happens, there’s really nothing you can do except wait for things to calm down and for service to come back.

-I’ve also noticed that during times like these, my carrier’s customer care gets flooded with calls, so it’s best not to try reaching them.
+I’ve also noticed that during these times, my carrier’s customer care gets flooded with calls, so it’s best not to try reaching them.
 Instead, I keep myself updated through local news and wait for the crisis to pass.

 9. Reset Network Settings